Info icon

 Rule ID: EC2-071

-Ensure that none of the Amazon EC2 instances provisioned within your AWS cloud account have their instance type banned by your organization.
-Before running this rule by the Trend Micro Cloud One™ – Conformity engine, the list of unapproved EC2 instance types must be configured in the rule settings, on your Conformity account console.
+Ensure that none of the Amazon EC2 instances provisioned in your AWS cloud account have their instance type banned by your organization.
+Before running this rule by the Trend Cloud One™ – Conformity engine, the list of unapproved EC2 instance types must be configured in the rule settings, in your Conformity account.

 This rule resolution is part of the Conformity solution.